Matir/wrongbaud.github.io/_posts/2019-12-30-Holiday-Teardown.md

 ```

-The first thing that I noticed is that this was _noticeably_ faster than using the buspirate, this readout only took a matter of seconds!
+The first thing that I noticed is that this was noticeably faster than using the buspirate, this readout only took a matter of seconds.

 It is important when extracting chips like this to always perform a few readouts to make sure that you're getting consistent data.